Costa Rica- National PES programme

 B) Reforestation projects:

-- Land use aptitude for forest plantations;
+- Land-use aptitude for forest plantations;

 - Location in relation to:

-i) Conservation District in which the project is located; however, in the case of reforestation with native or endangered species, or natural regeneration, this does not apply, as the entire country is prioritised;
+i) Conservation district in which the project is located; however, in the case of reforestation with native or endangered species, or natural regeneration, this does not apply, as the entire country is prioritised;

-ii) donor target areas (Huetar Norte Forestry Project-KfW);
+ii) donor target areas (KfW);

 - renovation of previously existing contracts;